Alipsa/renjin-client-data-utils/README.md

 The Table class makes it easy to interact with R data.frame and matrix data.
 Data frames in R are "column based" (variable based) which is very convenient for analysis but Java is Object / Observation based, so a Table which essentially is just a List of rows (observations), makes is much easier to work with the data in Java.
+The data in a Table is immutable once created.
+If you need mutable data, consider using RDataTRansformer instead (see below).

 ### Example: